magammon/river-level/readme.md

 # River Level 🏞️
-Docker based services that serves prometheus metrics of Environment Agency river level API data using the prometheus python client.
+Docker based services that serves prometheus metrics of Environment Agency river level & rainfal API data using the prometheus python client.

 Available in AMD, and ARM builds.
 ## Why?